liamharper2453/MoonlightTVLauncher/README.md

 If you combine this with Wake-on-Lan for your TV it means just by turning your game controller on you can start your PC, TV and your Moonlight stream!

 # Credits
- - [ares-cli](https://github.com/webosose/ares-cli) for providing the wrapper for the WebOS api's
+ - [ares-cli](https://github.com/webosose/ares-cli) for providing the wrapper for the webOS api's
  - [ChangeScreenResolution](https://tools.taubenkorb.at/change-screen-resolution/) for creating the tool to be able to programmatically change resolutions
  - [Moonlight TV](https://github.com/mariotaku/moonlight-tv) for creating the GameStream client
  - [NirCmd](https://www.nirsoft.net/utils/nircmd2.html) for creating the tool to programmatically send key presses